Effective June 1, 2018, DXC U.S. Public Sector became part of Perspecta Inc.

 That requires an ability to ingest vast amounts of data from numerous and differing sources, and to centralize that data into a single, authoritative location.

 Security information should be correlated, transformed and normalized.
 Then security data can be overlaid on top of organizational, geographic and mission data, enabling true situational awareness across the organization’s environment.

 Finally, the results of those activities must be presented visually—in a way that allows operators to see security-related events not just from an IT perspective, but also from an operational perspective.
 This situational approach helps personnel make better decisions and better support and protect vital active missions.

-DXC Technology’s Cyber Defense Situational Awareness Solution (CDSA) allow security leaders to prioritize threats and risks by mission, so that resources can be focused optimally.
-Learn more about DXC’s experience in and approach to combating cyber threats here.
+DXC U.S. Public Sector's Cyber Defense Situational Awareness Solution (CDSA) allow security leaders to prioritize threats and risks by mission, so that resources can be focused optimally.
+Learn more about DXC U.S. Public Sector’s experience in and approach to combating cyber threats here.